 Stanford Law School offers a series of EU law related initiatives, programs, and study opportunities for students and scholars, with an emphasis, but not exclusively, on the legal framework governing business activities.
 Stanford Law School’s European Union Law Initiatives are directed by Professor Siegfried Fina, Jean Monnet Professor of European Union Law.
 The European Union Law Initiatives form an important part of Stanford Law School’s Global Initiative.

-The U.S. and the European Union (which comprises 28 European states with over 500 million people) form the largest bilateral trade relationship in the world.
+The U.S. and the European Union (which comprises 27 European states with 450 million people) form the largest bilateral trade relationship in the world.
 They are each other’s main trading partners in goods and services, and they are each other’s primary source and destination for foreign direct investment.
 U.S. companies rely on the EU market for more than half of their global foreign profits, and U.S. investment in the EU is currently three times greater than U.S. investment in the whole of Asia.
 Over 50% of the world’s GDP is generated on the Transatlantic Marketplace, and it accounts for nearly a third of world trade flows.
-The Transatlantic Trade and Investment Partnership (TTIP), a free trade agreement currently under negotiation between the EU and the U.S., will further strengthen substantially the economic ties between the EU and the U.S. in the near future.
+The Transatlantic Trade and Investment Partnership (TTIP), a free trade agreement currently under consideration between the EU and the U.S., will further strengthen substantially the economic ties between the EU and the U.S.

 In recent years, all this has tremendously heightened the need of U.S. lawyers for a sound understanding of the legal system of the EU and the legal framework governing business activities in the EU, especially for business and technology lawyers.

 Course European Union Law (LAW 5005)